dn0sar/frontal_poc/README.md

 There are several parameters that can be tweaked in [frontal/Makefile.config](frontal/Makefile.config).
 The most important one is the `SGX_STEP_TIMER_INTERVAL` value that sets up the APIC counter for sgx-step.
 A suitable value will make sure that the script runs without errors.
 This value is platform specific see also [sgx-step/README.md](https://github.com/dn0sar/sgx-step/blob/master/README.md).
 Note that for the frontal attack we use the a APIC division of 1.
 Hence, as a rule of thumb the values for the stock SGX-Step need to be roughly doubled to work with our changes.

 Troubleshooting:
+  - The best way to get started is to try to run the [sgx-step/app/bench-improved](sgx-step/app/bench-improved) benchmark.
+Please set the `SGX_STEP_TIMER_INTERVAL` and `NUM` in [sgx-step/app/bench-improved/Makefile.config](sgx-step/app/bench-improved/Makefile.config) for this benchmark.
+We reccoment to start with a low `NUM` value and then try to increase it when a suitable value for `SGX_STEP_TIMER_INTERVAL` has been found.
+Too low values for `SGX_STEP_TIMER_INTERVAL` will incur in zero-stepping, which should give an error in the output of the execution.
+Too high values will skip instructioins.
+An appropriate value will produce an output containing the following line: `Detected 10000 of 10000 instructions`.
-  - Too high values will produce an error similar to the following:
+  - Once a correct value is found for [bench-improved](sgx-step/app/bench-improved), the same can be used on [frontal/Makefile.config](frontal/Makefile.config) to run the PoC.
+Depending on the machine the value obtained with the benchmark might need to be slightly adjusted to run with the PoC (+/-5 at most).
+Too high values will produce an error similar to the following:
     ```
     [main.c] ERROR: Detected 10000 abnormal runs..
 Try to tweak the SGX_STEP_TIMER_INTERVAL value.
 (Currently it's probably too high)
     ```